‘Home is where Hell is’

 “Stevens has true chops when it comes to the setting and atmosphere — the confines of the house never feel boring or too tight, and the film is smartly blocked — and never resorts to dumb and/or cheap scares to provoke.
 Rather, he’s content enough to play it slow, letting the tension simmer a bit while we get to know our protagonist, before throwing enough gross-out gonzo imagery that you’ll feel a little gross upon leaving the theater.”
 Vanyaland

-The Girl on the Third Floor had its worldwide premiere at the SXSW Film Festival on March 10, 2019, before being shown at a plethora of festivals.
+The Girl on the Third Floor had its worldwide premiere at the SXSW Film Festival on March 10, 2019, before being shown at a number of festivals such as Boston Underground Film Festival, Overlook Film Festival, Popcorn Frights, Sydney Underground Film Festival, Busan International Film Festival and Chicago International Film Festival.

 Cast and the characters: